Oil Field Accident Lawyers

-Kansas law requires oil field employers to take precautions to protect their workers from injuries.
+Local safety laws require oil field employers to take precautions to protect their workers from injuries.
 Failure to follow these laws is often exhibited by:

-- Carelessness or recklessness from the employer;
+- Carelessness or recklessness from the employer

-- Failure to properly train employees;
+- Failure to properly train employees

-- Delays in equipment maintenance or repair;
+- Delays in equipment maintenance or repair

-- Failure to properly communicate risks or dangers with employees;
+- Failure to properly communicate risks or dangers with employees

-- Safety procedures not in place, maintained, or enforced.
+- Safety procedures not in place, maintained, or enforced

 Common oil field injuries include:

-- Welding accidents,
+- Welding accidents

-- Slip-and-fall injuries;
+- Slip-and-fall injuries

-- Chemical and fire related burns;
+- Chemical and fire related burns

-- Head injuries;
+- Head injuries

-- Spinal cord injuries,
+- Spinal cord injuries

-- Trucking accidents;
+- Trucking accidents

-- Equipment malfunction;
+- Equipment malfunction

-- Brain injuries; and
+- Brain injuries

-- Fire and explosion accidents.
+- Fire and explosion accidents

 Falling Objects Pose Hazard on Kansas Oil Fields

-The highest percentage of oil field fatalities in Kansas results from workers being struck by large objects.
+The highest percentage of oil field fatalities result from workers being struck by large objects.
 Oil field accidents also occur when workers must tear down rigging, or insert and remove piping.
 This high risk environment leads to frequent injuries in the oil exploration process.

-Transportation Accidents in the Oil Industry
+Transportation Accidents In the Oil Industry

 The oil exploration industry often requires employees to travel great distances for work.
 Working long days and then traveling great distances to get to and from the job site can lead to another dangerous working condition.
-Transportation accidents are the second highest reported injury for oil field workers in Kansas.
-The Bureau of Labor and Statistics report from 2012 indicated highway transportation accidents, including care and trucking accidents, accounted for 1 in 5 of the worker fatalities associated with the oil and gas exploration industry.
+Transportation accidents are the second highest reported injury for oil field workers in Kansas, Missouri, and Oklahoma.